buzzfeed/mattress/README.md

 github "buzzfeed/Mattress" >= 1.0
 ```

-You will then need to build using Carthage, and manually integrate the framework into your project.
+You will then need to build using Carthage, and manually integrate both the Mattress and CommonCrypto frameworks into your project.

 ```
 $ carthage build